Leschek-Kop/DDPG-Continuous-Control-Reacher/README.md

 # Deep Reinforcement Learning Nanodegree - Continuous Control Project 2
 #### Solution by Leschek Kopczynski

+Second hands-on project of Udacity's Deep Reinforcement Learning Nanodegree.
 The Solution is presented in Jupyter Notebook wich is running in a conda virtual environment.
 This repository contains material related to Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.
 Content and text elements to setup the environment is borrowed from Udacity's [repository](https://github.com/udacity/deep-reinforcement-learning) and especially from [Project 2](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control).

+As mentioned as a tip by the course leader the code is oriented by the solutions teached during the drl - nanodegree.

 ## Dependencies